aws-samples/natural-language-queries-for-datalakes/README.md

-# Natural Language Queries for Datalakes - Data Genie
+# Natural Language Queries for Datalakes

-Data Genie is a generative AI demo that allows you to query and explore your data lake using natural language.
+This repo contains a generative AI demo that allows you to query and explore your data lake using natural language.
 It leverages the power of Amazon Bedrock.
 It comes with some example data in SQLite databases, but you can connect it to your data lake through Amazon Athena, JDBC or other.

+## Which version to install?

+Data Genie comes in two flavors:
+* a simplified version that helps beginners understand the workflow
+* a more advanced version which more features

+The simplified version contains only the original workflow:
+* Break user question into sub-questions
+* Run vector search to find 3 tables that best match each of these sub-quesitons, plus 3 more for the original user question verbatim
+* Determine the database to use based on the 1 table that best matches the original user question
+* Sample 5 random rows from each of these matching tables
+* Send the metadata descriptions of the matching tables and their sample data to the LLM to form SQL the query, and execute it

+To run it:
+* Checkout the "SIMPLE_DEMO_V1" tag with the `git checkout SIMPLE_DEMO_V1`command

+For the more advanced version, checkout the HEAD of the main branch with the `git checkout HEAD` command.

 ## Prerequisites